 - Prostate evaluation by rectal exam.

-- Examination of your reproductive organs such as penis or testes.
+- Examination of your reproductive organs such as the penis or testes.

 Preventive Methods for Sexual Problems in Male